GALLEY PIZZA DOUGH

 - Back to kneading, add salt and continue with mixer or by hand and knead for an additional 5 minutes.
 At this point the dough with be silky and smooth, a little tacky.

 - If using the same day, add dough to a lightly oiled bowl, cover with plastic wrap and a clean tea towel and set aside for 3-4 hours.

 - If not using right away, wrap in plastic and refrigerate for 24 hours but remove and allow to come to room temperature at least 30 minute prior to using.
 You can also at this point wrap and freeze the dough for future use.

 - When ready to use, preheat your oven to 450 ° or your grill to it’s highest setting.
 Gather your toppings.
 Either on a lightly flour surface or directly onto the baking pan, spread your dough, pushing out to the edges.
 If it springs back leave it alone for a couple of minutes then come back and continue to spread.
 Add toppings of choice.
-Depending on the intensity of your oven, type and size of pan used, deep dish or thinner crust, it will take anywhere from 10-20 minutes of cooking time.
+Depending on the intensity of your oven, type and size of pan used, deep dish or thinner crust, it will take anywhere from 10-20 minutes of cooking time, but 12 minutes is the sweet spot for me.
 The crust around the edges will be a wonderful golden brown and the cheese all melty.